aar10n/clc/README.md

 MIT License, see the LICENSE file.

-The icons used in the Alfred workflow were taken from radix-calc.
 The main calculator icon was originally taken from [Aiconica](https://aiconica.net/detail/calculator-1000), licensed CC0 1.0.
-The dec/hex/oct/bin icons are orginal works by the author of [radix-calc](https://github.com/goodell/radix-calc) and are also licensed under CC0 1.0.